2025 Tracking Federal Developments

 Tracking Federal Developments

-Updated as of June 6, 2025
+Updated as of July 7, 2025

-Since Inauguration Day, we’ve seen many of the cruel attacks targeting the rights and freedoms of LGBTQ+ Americans–especially transgender Americans–that we anticipated from the Trump Administration and its implementation of Project 2025.
+Since Inauguration Day, we’ve seen many of the cruel attacks targeting the rights and freedoms of LGBTQ Americans–especially transgender Americans–that we anticipated from the Trump Administration and its implementation of Project 2025.
 Their move fast and break things approach is overwhelming by design, and it’s clear they have no concern for the law or the devastating consequences their policies will inflict on everyday Americans.

 We’re tracking federal developments and strengthening our resistance by leveraging every opportunity to push back.
 In Florida, we’ve been living under a MAGA supermajority for years, and have fought back against similar anti-LGBTQ laws and policies.
 We understand how to resist, claw back important protections, and connect our community with vital resources.
 Below are some of the federal actions we’re monitoring that impact our community and ways to join us in the fight.